Jem212Mac/the-gabby-gourmand/README.md

 2. I would add search functionality to the navbar to allow users to search for restaurants or recipes.
 3. I would add 'forgot password' functionality to the Sign In page to allow a user to retrieve a new password via email address, or setup a new password.
 4. I would allow Sign Up or Sign In with social media accounts.
-5. I would add ggogle maps iFrames to show where restaurants are located.
+5. I would add google maps iFrames to show where restaurants are located.

 ## Credits & Acknowledgements